designstem/projects/waste/index.md

 ## Chalk challenge

-1. Take a sidewalk chalk and weigh it.
+1. Take a piece of chalk and weigh it.

 2. Place it vertically and put a weight on it.

-3. Use a knife, rasp or file to take some material off. **Note:** the length of the chalk must stay the same.
+3. Use a knife, rasp or file to take some material off the piece of chalk. **Note:** the length of the chalk must stay the same.

-4. Try to leave just as much chalk as you need to keep a strong construction.
+4. Try to leave just as much chalk as you need to maintain a strong construction.
 Be careful that is does not break.

 5. If you think you have reached the optimum… Let’s put the weight back on.

 6. Did it break?
-If it doesn’t try to scrape off some more and test it again.
+If it does not try to scrape off some more chalk and test it again.

 <p><a href="./files/chalk_challenge.pdf" class="tertiary">